Skip to Content

 West Virginia – all under 18s have to have a safety certificate before they can drive

 Wisconsin – under 12s only allowed engines below 90cc and can’t ride on public land.
-Over 12s can ride on public land as long as they have helmets, adult supervision and have passed a safety course.
+Over 12s can ride on public land as long as they have helmets, and adult supervision and have passed a safety course.

 Manufacturer Recommendations

-While each state has its own laws according to minimum ages, manufacturers have their own recommendations.
+While each state has its laws according to minimum ages, manufacturers have their recommendations.
 Their range of smaller engines are specifically designed for younger teenagers and kids but they all recommend wearing safety gear, especially a helmet and eye protection.

-Obviously, kids need to have the physical size and strength to manage the weight of the vehicle, but some kids are better riders than most adults!
+Kids need to have the physical size and strength to manage the weight of the vehicle, but some kids are better riders than most adults!

 Minimum Age for Carrying Passengers

-UTVs designed to carry more than one passenger are usually safe, but again under 18s should not really be carrying passengers on the highway in most states.
+UTVs designed to carry more than one passenger are usually safe, but again under 18s should not be carrying passengers on the highway in most states.

 At the end of the day, whether kids are old enough to ride an ATV or UTV is largely a case of using common sense.
 The more skilled the child, the more able they are to control bigger machines but oversizing an ATV is a recipe for disaster.